infernoangel301ut/NUTS-GameEngine/DOCUMENTATION/FILES/NUTGAME.md

 It is recommended that you do not change it by yourself.

+###### awaitingAudioClear : bool

+Whether it is expected to clear the audio next frame or not.

+It is automatically set by changing the scene, and will have to do with its clearAudioOnUnload attribute.

 ###### gameShouldEnd : bool

 Whether the game should close on the next frame or not.